Audit of smart contractsREQUEST A QUOTE

 - The tests are conducted by a team of specialists with more than 17 years of experience in different IT security domains; CISSP, OSCP, CISA, and CEH certification holders.

-- In general, the code review follows the best practices: Solidity Style Guide and Ethereum Smart Contract Security Best Practices, Smart Contract Security Verification Standard (SCSVS).
+- The code analysis review follows the best practices: Solidity Style Guide and Ethereum Smart Contract Security Best Practices, Smart Contract Security Verification Standard (SCSVS).